 8. I’ve heard there’s a lot of waste because you discard some of the starter every time you feed it.
 Is there anyway to avoid this, or use it in another recipe?

 - Certain techniques (like Tartine) have you really build up the amount of starter because they use a higher amount in the recipes.
-That’s not the case when learning from Artisan Sourdough Made Simple, just one of the reasons why I love it.
-For most of the recipes, you’ll only need 1/4 to 1/2 cup starter.
+But for my sourdough bread recipes, you’ll only need around 50 grams of starter.
 That means you won’t be discarding a ton of it either.
-The little bit you discard each day before feeding can be kept in the refrigerator and used to make these pancakes.
-They’re amazing!
+The little bit you discard each day before feeding can be kept in the refrigerator for up to 7 days and used to make these pancakes or breakfast muffins.

 9. There are only two of us in the household.
 Are there small batch recipes out there?